-Toss the coin four times to determine the section where distance between the track borders will be reduced.
+2. Toss the coin four times to determine the section where distance between the track borders will be reduced.
 The first toss is for the starting section, the second one is for the next section in a clockwise direction and so on.
-Heads means a wide corridor, tails means a narrow corridor.
+Heads means a wide corridor; tails mean a narrow corridor.